Woman smiling as she looks over her earned media on her laptop.

 Media

-You may have heard that marketing nirvana lies in finding the perfect balance of owned, earned and paid media.
-No doubt you’ve mastered the owned and paid parts; you’ve got a website brimming with useful content and you’re smart and strategic about your advertising dollars.
+You may have heard that marketing success lies in finding the perfect balance of paid, owned and earned media.
+No doubt you’ve mastered the paid and owned parts; you’ve got a website brimming with useful content and you’re smart and strategic about your advertising dollars.

 This is what most of us consider traditional media: typically TV and radio, print ads, direct mail, and trade shows.
 The digital era brought a brave new world of options and ways to spend: search engine marketing, pay-per-click, native ads, and even new ad types on social channels such as Facebook.